-While Sigfox is a very good technology for numerous projects, some use cases may not be feasible as of today.
+While Sigfox is the right technology for numerous projects, some use cases may not be feasible as of today, due to limitations.

 1) Message size limitations

 The Sigfox protocol is designed to be extremely efficient and allow devices running over our network to have many years of battery life.
-The 12 bytes payload (maximum, but flexible) of a Sigfox message is also perfectly suited for the vast majority of IoT use cases we see today, allowing devices to transmit interesting data to the cloud.
+The 12 bytes payload (maximum, but flexible) of a Sigfox message is also perfectly suited for the vast majority of IoT use cases we see today, allowing devices to transmit relevant data to the Sigfox Cloud.

-However, this technology is optimized for a specific kind of use case, meaning that some projects requiring high bandwith and constant connection are not really adapted for the Sigfox technology today.
+However, this technology is optimized for a lightweigh use cases.
+This means that some projects are not currently meant to use the Sigfox technology, because they require high bandwith and constant connection to the Cloud.

 2) Legal limitations